costik2020/0008-the-best-landing-page-in-bootstrap/README.md

 - Inspired myself from other Motorcycle websites
 - Stock Up

+And I edited and processed some pictures with GIMP photoshop software.

 I named the motorcycle repair shop MOTOSTAR* because I thought it sounds good as a repair shop name.